-The fees paid by the Corporation for the services performed by KPMG LLP for the years ended December 31, 2016 and 2015 are in Table 1 below.
+The fees paid by the Corporation for the services performed by KPMG LLP for the years ended December 31, 2017 and 2016 are in Table 1 below.
 Annually, the AC reviews a summary of the services provided by the auditors to the Corporation and its subsidiaries.
 In 2004, the AC established a policy requiring approval in advance by the AC for all non-audit services to be rendered by the external auditors; between meetings of the AC, authority for approval is delegated to the AC Chairman.
 Approvals under the delegated authority are presented to the full AC at its next meeting.
 The policy also prohibits the engagement of KPMG LLP in a number of services that the AC believes may have the potential to impact KPMG LLP's independence.

-In the last two years, KPMG LLP has not provided any of the following services to the Corporation: (i) bookkeeping services and other services related to accounting records or financial statements; (ii) financial information systems design and implementation; (iii) appraisal or valuation services, fairness opinions or contribution-in-kind reports; (iv) actuarial services; (v) internal audit outsourcing services; (vi) management functions; (vii) human resources; (viii) broker-dealer, investment advisor or investment banking services; and (ix) legal services and expert services unrelated to the audit.
+In the last two years, KPMG LLP has not provided any of the following services to the Corporation:

+- (i) bookkeeping services and other services related to accounting records or financial statements; - (ii) financial information systems design and implementation; - (iii) appraisal or valuation services, fairness opinions or contribution-in-kind reports; - (vi) actuarial services; - (vii) internal audit outsourcing services; - (viii) management functions; - (ix) human resources; - (x) broker-dealer, investment advisor or investment banking services; and - (xi) legal services and expert services unrelated to the audit.